 - Asking for advice through local business or expat networks.

 Who can rent office space in Amsterdam?

 The diversity of spaces available in Amsterdam means that there is something for everyone from large businesses looking to relocate or set up a branch in the city, through to freelancers who want a business address and the chance to network with other professionals.
-Most premises are available to clients from outside the city, including international businesses and entrepreneurs – as long as they have the necessary visa to operate in Amsterdam.
+Most premises are available to clients from outside the city, including international businesses and entrepreneurs – as long as they have a Dutch visa to operate in Amsterdam.

 How to book office space in Amsterdam